barumau/PanGlobish/English/102_ortografie.md

 to begin a proper name,
 and to represent a name or another word with only the initial letter.

+The first word of sentences is not capitalized.

 #### Proper names

 Personal names and other proper names are capitalized mostly in the same way as in English.